Mark Shields (police officer): Woolmer case

 In late November, after 26 days of testimony from 57 witnesses, the 11-member jury convened to conduct the inquest into Woolmer's death concluded that there was insufficient evidence to return a verdict on its cause.
 Shields then announced that the JCF did not intend to pursue further investigation.

+Beach theft

+On July 20th of 2008 some 500 truckloads of white sand was stolen from a beach in Trelawny.
+The subsequent case never was resolved and as deputy commissioner for crime at the Jamaica Constabulary Force, Shields expressed the complexity of the crime regarding the possible police briberies, many suspects, and possible recipients of the sand.

 Exit from JCF and subsequent work

 In November 2008, the Ministry of National Security announced that Shields had declined an extension of his contract, and subsequently would be leaving the JCF.
 Investigations into Christopher "Dudus" Coke and his Tivoli Gardens stronghold began under Shields' watch, but it would not be until a year after his departure from the JCF that they would come to fruition with Coke's arrest.

 After the end of his contract, Shields announced that he would establish his own company, Shields Crime and Security Consultants.
 He supported Owen Ellington's bid to succeed his former boss Rear Admiral Hardley Lewin as Police Commissioner.
 Through his consultancy work, he would encourage Caribbean law enforcement agencies to adopt advanced technology and forensic techniques such as DNA profiling and telephone tapping on mobile phones.
 However, he acknowledged that there were significant barriers to implementing these techniques, such as the atmosphere of mistrust between the policing and the telecommunications sectors in Jamaica.